ghasemi2024/Emotional-Damage/README.md

 ## ProxyIP

-1. When deploy in cloudflare pages, you can set proxyIP in `wrangler.toml` file. variable name is `PROXYIP`.
+1. When deploy in cloudflare pages, you can set proxyIP in `wrangler.toml` file or set in `_worker.js` file in the __line 13__.
+Or i recommended to set in environment variable with name `PROXYIP` in your page/cloudflare account.

 2. When deploy in worker.dev, you can set proxyIP in `_worker.js` file. variable name is `proxyIP`. you can find proxyIP Here: https://github.com/NiREvil/vless/blob/main/sub/ProxyIP.md